lega911/alight_docs/docs/source/create_directive.rst

     alight.directives.al.stop = {
         priority: -10,
         template: '<b></b>',
-        scope: true,
+        stopBinding: true,
-        init: function(element, name, scope, env) {
-            return {
-                owner: true
-            };
-        },
-        link: function(element, name, scope, env) {
+        link: function(scope, cd, element, name, env) {
         }
     };

-If a directive returns the flag owner :code:`return { owner:true }`, then the process of binding will miss child DOM-elements, it is necessary for the directives which are themselves controlled subsidiary of DOM, such as al-repeat, al-controller, al-include, al-stop, etc.
+If "stopBinding" is true, then the process of binding will skip child DOM-elements, it is necessary for the directives which are themselves controlled subsidiary of DOM, such as al-repeat, al-controller, al-include, al-stop, etc.

 .. raw:: html
    :file: discus.html